 These effects can be reduced by timely rotation of tires.
-The benefits of rotation are especially worthwhile with aggressive tread designs such as those on all season type tires.
-Rotation will increase tread life, help to maintain mud, snow and wet traction levels and contribute to a smooth, quiet ride.
+The benefits of rotation are especially worthwhile with aggressive tread designs such as those on On/Off Road type tires.
+Rotation will increase tread life, help to maintain mud, snow, and wet traction levels, and contribute to a smooth, quiet ride.